rosros2000/kokanumi/README.md

 - Kokanu1.otf:

-  V. 20250513
+  V. 20250514

   Font with kokanu glyphs based on VSG's work.

-  NOTE: Most ligatures are used by entering "X." in which X is the name of the glyph.
+  NOTE: Most ligatures are produced by entering the Kokanu word + "."

   Ligatures retain the characters they are composed of, see ReplaceStrings.bas below to get Unicode characters.